 - In treatment of diarrhoea, the most important factor is to maintain hydration.

 - Racecadotril is an intestinal antisecretory enkephalinase inhibitor.
-It inhibits the break down of endogenous enkephalins and so reduces the hypersecretion of water and electrolytes into the intestine.
+It inhibits the breakdown of endogenous enkephalins and so reduces the hypersecretion of water and electrolytes into the intestine.
 It does not modify the duration of intestinal transit.
-It is licensed for the complementary symptomatic treatment of acute diarrhoea together with oral rehydration (and the usual support measures)when these measures alone are insufficient and is not possible to treat the cause.
+It is licensed for the complementary symptomatic treatment of acute diarrhoea together with oral rehydration (and the usual support measures) when these measures alone are insufficient and it is not possible to treat the cause.

 - Antibiotic therapy is nearly always inappropriate in view of the usual viral aetiology but may be required for proven bacterial or protozoal causes of gastroenteritis.
 When required, antibiotic regimes will be determined by the results of stool culture and sensitivities and local guidelines.